 A range of factors will heavily determine the lifespan of your razor blade.

 Firstly, keep in mind that your individual hair and skin will affect how long your blade stays sharp.
-If you have thick or highly textured facial and body hair, for example, there will be more pressure on your razor and your blade will have to work harder to cut through the hair.
+If you have thick or highly textured facial hair and body hair, there will be more pressure on your razor and your blade will have to work harder to cut through the hair.
 Your skin type also plays a role.
-If your skin is dry or textured due to acne or irritation, there will be a higher level of debris building up on your razor throughout your shave.
+If your skin is dry or textured due to acne or irritation, more detritus will build up between your skin and the razor throughout your shave.
 Over time, the increased friction and dead skin cells can have a significant impact on how quickly your blade becomes too blunt to use.

 Your shaving routine is another influencer on the sharpness of your razor blades over time.
 The key thing to remember is never to dry shave.
 The more hydrated your skin is before and during your shave, the easier the blade can cut through your hair and the less blunt it will become.
 To try and keep your blade sharp for longer, use plenty of shaving soap or cream to create a rich lather on the skin and prevent friction occurring as much as possible.
-Another way to lengthen the lifespan of your blades is to keep your face and body razor separate.
+Another way to lengthen the lifespan of your blades is to use separate razors for your facial hair and your body hair.
 Not only will this prevent bacteria from spreading between different body areas, but it will mean you don’t need to replace either razor as often.